-Emerald Isle Condominium Project (the Project) proposes an 82-unit multi-family residential condominium development for persons aged 55 years and older to be owned and managed by Oakmont Senior Living LLC.
+Emerald Isle Condominiums (the Project) requests Preliminary Design Review approval of an 82-unit multi-family residential condominium development for persons aged 55 years and older to be owned and managed by Oakmont Senior Living LLC.
 The dwelling units would be allocated among seven residential buildings and the second level of a recreation center.
 Additionally, the project would consist of recreational amenities, common areas, 210 parking spaces including 95 covered (garage) spaces, and on-site and off-site infrastructure improvements.
-Approximately 57 percent of the 12.57-acre site would be retained as natural open space (46%) or landscaped area (11%).
+Approximately 57 percent of the 12.57-acre site would be retained as natural open space (46%) or landscaped (11%).